WannabeSmith/autocomplete-haskell/c_library/README.md

 ## Documentation (using doxygen)

 Documentation for the C interface can be generated using [doxygen](https://www.doxygen.nl/index.html).
 First, you will need to have doxygen installed.
-This can likely be found using your OS package manager.
+This can likely be accomplished using your OS package manager.
 For example, using homebrew,

 ```zsh
 brew install doxygen